Khairil Abdul Rahman: Military career

 Khairil was the secretariat for the 2013 ADMM–Plus Humanitarian Assistance & Disaster Relief (HADR) and Military Medicine (MM) Exercise, as well as a participant in Exercise Tempest Express in Australia.
 Later on, he joined the RBN as an exercise controller staff member.
 He later oversaw during Operation Typhoon Haiyan's HADR deployment to Tacloban, in November 2013.
 Later in 2014, he took part in the Exercise Seagull in Palawan.
 Then lieutenant colonel, he went back to Bremen in 2014 to commission the and then navigated her back to Brunei in the capacity of CO.

 Exercise IMDEX in Singapore, in 2015; and Exercise Komodo in Padang, Indonesia, in 2016, he led KDB Daruttaqwa.
 He was appointed Commandant of Naval Training (CNT) at the Naval Training Centre (NTC) RBN in May 2018 after taking over as RBN Chief of Staff on 20 July 2016.
 On 10 November 2017, was welcomed by officers and staff of RBN, led by Commander Khairil.
 He enrolled in the Royal Thai Armed Forces' (RTARF) National Defence College of Thailand from October 2019 to September 2020.
 After being named Fleet Commander on 12 October 2020, he oversaw a number of missions and improved the capabilities of RBN, including the deployment of UAVs by the Fleet Tactical Aircraft Squadron (FTAS).
 He was succeeded by Commander Willie Padan as the CNT on 4 December 2020.

 In February 2022, Khairil represented the RBN at the Japan Maritime Self-Defense Force (JMSDF)-organised 25th Indo-Pacific Naval College Seminar (IPNCS).
 From 4–8 June 2023, Makassar hosted the 4th Multilateral Naval Exercise Komodo (MNEK), which he participated in.
 In Natuna, Indonesia, he oversaw during the inaugural ASEAN Solidarity Exercise in September 2023.
 He became the Acting Deputy Commander of the RBN on 3 November 2023.
 He and Mohamad Sarif Pudin participated in the 19th Western Pacific Naval Symposium, which was held in Qingdao, China, from 21 to 25 April 2024.
 On 6 May 2024, he welcomed the visit of French frigate Vendémiaire.

 Personal life

 Khairil has two children and a boy with Suryanti binti Haji Mohammad Noor, his wife.

 Honours

-Mohamad Sarif Pudin has earned the following honours;
+Captain Khairil Bin Abdul Rahman has earned the following honours;